johnpolacek/chicagotechevents.com/README.md

 We have Meetup as one source of events for our site.
 Now we can add Eventbrite as an additional source.

-For this, we will use the [Eventbrite JavaScript SDK](https://github.com/eventbrite/eventbrite-sdk-javascript).
-Create a new directory and `package.json`.
+For this, will need an Eventbrite account and [OAuth Token](https://www.eventbrite.com/platform/docs/authentication).
+We will be making a fetch request to the [Event Search](https://www.eventbrite.com/platform/api#/reference/event-description/set/search-events) API endpoint.

 *src/functions/get-eventbrite*